Green Power Procurement Considerations

 - Eligible Green Power Resources: Green power is a subset of renewable electricity and represents those renewable energy resources and technologies that provide the highest environmental benefit.
 EPA encourages buyers to ensure their purchases are sourced from eligible resources and "new" renewables.

 - Length of Commitment: Consider the desired length of your purchase contract or commitment to use green power.
-Supply options that allow for shorter commitment requirements, such as unbundled REC products or utility green power products, often have a cost premium.
+Supply options that allow for shorter commitment requirements, such as retail REC products or utility green power products, often have a cost premium.
 Supply options requiring longer-term commitments, such as power purchase agreements, can result in lower procurement costs for your organization over the term of the contract.
 Longer-term contracts executed with yet-to-be-built renewable energy projects can also play a substantive role in the realization of a project.

 - Purchase Components: All green power supply options involve renewable energy certificates (RECs).
 In the absence of owning or retaining RECs, your organization cannot claim to be using renewable electricity from a zero-emissions resource.
 Some supply options also involve the procurement of the commodity electricity and others involve ownership of the generating asset itself.